bellaliu2023/The-Physics-Grid/software.md

 - [Kinemetry](https://www.aip.de/en/members/davor-krajnovic/kinemetry/) - Kinemetry analyses 2D maps of the moments of the line-of-sight velocity distribution (LOSVD), such as the mean velocity and the velocity dispersion.
 The method is a generalisation of surface photometry (e.g. [Jedrzejewski 1987](https://ui.adsabs.harvard.edu/abs/1987MNRAS.226..747J/abstract)) to all moments of the LOSVD.
 It performs harmonic expansion of 2D maps of observed moments (surface brightness, velocity, velocity dispersion, h3, h4...) along the best fitting ellipses (either fixed or free to change along the radii).
 Its purpose is to robustly quantify maps of the LOSVD moments, describe trends in structures and detect morphological and kinematic sub-components.
 Kinemetry can also be used for analysis of gas kinematics, in a similar way as classical tilted-ring analysis.
 This is because kinemetry, in the case of the velocity moment, assumes that motion is along circular orbits within a thin disk.
 More details about the method can be found in this paper [Krajnović et al. (2006, MNRAS, 366, 787)](https://ui.adsabs.harvard.edu/abs/2006MNRAS.366..787K/abstract).

   The software was original written in IDL programming language, which you can download from [here](http://www.davor.krajnovic.org/software/).
 There is also a python version of the code, which is distributed via this [link](https://cloud.aip.de/index.php/s/ctByK9wHgKEWXLy).

+- [Nature](https://sourceforge.net/projects/nature/) - Nature is an open source library for computing thermochemical and kinetic properties of complex gas mixtures.
+The library supports the CHEMKIN data format and a native script for defining complex gas mixtures.
+Nature is written in C# and does not depend on any third party tool or library.
+Nature interoperates natively with any .NET language including the FTN95: Fortran 95 compiler.

+  The primary goal of the project is to deliver the open source that provides the foundation for potentially complex CFD solutions capable of carrying computing in the distributed environment and particularly the Cloud computing.

 - [Open Dynamics Engine](https://sourceforge.net/projects/opende/) - A free, industrial quality library for simulating articulated rigid body dynamics - for example ground vehicles, legged creatures, and moving objects in VR environments.
 It's fast, flexible & robust.
 Built-in collision detection.